Picovoice/leopard/binding/react-native/README.md

 ## Adding custom Leopard models

+Create a custom model using the [Picovoice Console](https://console.picovoice.ai/) or use the [default model](https://github.com/Picovoice/cheetah/tree/master/lib/common/).

 ### Android

-To add the Leopard model file to your Android application:

-1. Create a custom model using the [Picovoice Console](https://console.picovoice.ai/) or use the [default model](/lib/common/).
-2. Add the model as a bundled resource by placing it under the [`assets`](./android/src/main/assets/) directory of your Android application.
+To add a Leopard model file to your Android application, add the file as a bundled resource by placing it under the `assets` directory of your Android application.

 ### iOS

-Open [`Leopard.xcodeproj`](./ios/Leopard.xcodeproj) in `Xcode` and add the Leopard model file in `Xcode`:

-1. Create a model using the [Picovoice Console](https://picovoice.ai/) or use the [default model](/lib/common/).
-2. Add the model as a bundled resource by selecting Build Phases and adding it to the `Copy Bundle Resources` step.
+To add a Leopard model file to your iOS application, add the file as a bundled resource by selecting Build Phases in `Xcode` and adding it to the `Copy Bundle Resources` step.

 ## Usage